 PHYSICAL CHARACTERISTICS: These majestic birds weigh 10-20 pounds, with the males weighing less than the females.
 Their bodies extend 36-43 inches, and they have a wingspan that reaches up to seven feet.
 Their dark gray wings are rounded and agile; this structure is beneficial for racing through the treetops.
 Slate-black feathers extend over their dorsal side, while light gray to white feathers remain on their undersides.
 A dark band runs horizontally across their necks.
 Their tails, also dark in color, have horizontal bars patterned across the long feathers.

 Harpy eagles have double crests that they raise when feeling threatened.
 They have dark brown eyes and a strong, hooked gray bill.
 Perhaps the most notable feature of harpy eagles is their five-inch claws.

 Like many birds, harpy eagles mate for life.
 They construct loose nests out of sticks high in the tree tops to shelter their young.
-The female lays two eggs and incubates them for 52-56 days.
+The female lays two eggs and incubates them for 53-58 days.
 The first egg to hatch is nurtured, while the second perishes.
 Both parents care for the chick for its first 10 months.
-The chick leaves the nest after four and a half to six months, but will remain in its parents’ territory for at least a year.
+The chick leaves the nest after four and a half to six months, but will remain in its parents’ territory for at least a year or more.
 Because each chick requires so much care, harpy eagles only reproduce every two to three years.